dstanich/simple-user-list/nextjs/README.md

 2. `npm run dev`

 ## Building and Running Production
+**IMPORTANT**: This project currently has a problem where the build will break on fast computers that execute the build to quickly.
+This happens because the Random User API is called too quickly during the static generation and the build hits an API threshold limit.
+There are likely ways around this, but for now this is a limitation until I resolve it.

 Since this project is build with `fallback` set to `true`, it cannot be exported as pure HTML and static assets.

 1. Run `npm run build` which outputs the optimized version into `.next/`.
 Note the various pieces that are built including static HTML files and common shared chunks.